ABOUT THE IOHIO

 Joel Antonio Vásquez González, Project Coordinator (Oaxaca 1981), studied music in the Escuela de Bellas Artes de la Universidad Autónoma Benito Juárez de Oaxaca.
 He continued his studies with Christophe Lafontaine (piano) and Cesar Guzmán and Ricardo Rodys (organ) in the IOHIO Music Academy (2004 – 2007).
 In 2008 he studied organ with Rodrigo Treviño in the Escuela Nacional de Música (UNAM).
 He has participated in master classes offered by Kimberly Marshall, Luigi Ferdinando Tagliavini, and Guy Bovet during the Organ and Early Music Festivals of the IOHIO.
 Joel has worked with the IOHIO since 2009 teaching organ and piano, helping with organ conservation, documentation, and analysis; providing technical support; and participating in concerts as both organist and singer.
 He forms part of the Gregorian chant group “Schola Cantorum Antequerensis” and the Oaxaca City Chorus, and plays the mass in the Oaxaca Cathedral and San Matías Jalatlaco.

 Isaí Guzmán Hernández, Social Media Coordinator (Oaxaca, 1996), studied in the CEDART high school (“Centro de Educación Artística Miguel Cabrera”) and demonstrated interest in the Oaxaca organs as a young teenager, leading to piano and organ lessons with the IOHIO since 2010.
 He was invited to participate in the 2015 SOLUNA Festival of the Dallas Symphony Orchestra.
+In 2016 - 2017 Isaí studied religion with the Dominican friars of the Santiago Province in Mexico in the Beato Jordán de Sajonia Convent in San Francisco del Rincón, Guanajuato.
 In 2018 he participated in master classes offered by Andrés Cea Galán on the organs of the Mexico City Cathedral.
 Isaí is closely involved with all musical activities in the Basilica de la Soledad, and plays the mass there regularly, as well as in the churches of Santo Domingo de Guzmán and San Matías Jalatlaco.
 He is interested in Mexican church history, particularly of the Dominican order.
 He plays regularly in IOHIO concerts, provides technical assistance, and created and manages the IOHIO Facebook page.
-LINK

 |Advisory Board >>|